AminMemariani/Tunetopia/lib/data/README.md

 # Hive Database Implementation

-This directory contains the Hive database implementation for storing songs locally in the Tunetopia music player.
+This directory contains the Hive database implementation for storing songs and theme preferences locally in the Tunetopia music player.

 ## Files

+### `app_database.dart`
+The main database service that manages all database initializations and provides a unified interface.

 ### `song_database.dart`
-The main database service that handles all Hive operations for songs.
+The database service that handles all Hive operations for songs.

 #### Key Features:
 - **Initialize**: Sets up Hive and opens the songs box